 Lately I have been watching videos of people grilling the sunflower heads – harvesting the large sunflower head, brushing off the buds and tossing it right on top of a grill.
 I haven’t tried it myself but I am very curious as to how the grilled sunflower heads will taste like?
 If you have tasted a grilled sunflower head at home or at any restaurant – comment below your experience.

 The Flower Pot of Karnataka

-If you are thinking to visit flower fields this summer, visit the breathtaking sunflower and marigold fields of Gundlupete.
+If you are thinking to visit flower fields this summer, head on to the breath-taking sunflower and marigold fields of Gundlupete.
 Only 200 km away from Bangalore and half that distance from Mysore, Gundlupete is a quaint little town in the Chamarajanagar district of Karnataka.

-The best time to visit sunflower fields in Karnataka is from the month of June to September when the weather is pleasant due to the monsoons and the flowers are in full bloom.
+The best time to visit sunflower fields in Karnataka is from the month of June to September when the weather is pleasant due to the monsoons and the flowers are in full bloom – a site to behold.